Reid04278/group2-final-project/README.md

 ## Process
 1. Import Dependencies
 2. Data Gathering:
-Access the data source and extract CSV files
+Access the data source and extract CSV files.
 3. Backend Development:
-Clean the data of missing values and unnecessary information Extract the date from the dataframe
+Clean the data of missing values and unnecessary information.
+Extract the date from the dataframe.
 4. Preprocessing Methods:
-StandardScaler
+Implement StandardScaler.
-Get target and features arrays 'Weekly_Sales'
+Get target and features arrays 'Weekly_Sales'.
-Split into testing and training sets
+Split into testing and training sets.
 6. Visualizations:
-(Line Chart, Correlation Matrix, Linear Regression) to help tell a story
+(Line Chart, Correlation Matrix, Linear Regression) to help tell a story.
 7. Frontend Development:
-Run XGBoost
+Run XGBoost.
-Train the regression model
+Train the regression model.
 8. User Interaction:
-Aggregate based on the week 'Weekly_Sales', 'Sales_predicted' Calculate r2 score on test data and compare to r2 score on training data
+Aggregate based on the week 'Weekly_Sales', 'Sales_predicted'.
+Calculate r2 score on test data and compare to r2 score on training data.

 ## Credits
 - [Nicole](https://github.com/Nicolemarie717)